An introduction to Social Policy

 The Maria Colwell case, in the 1970s, showed deficiencies in the new professional arrangements, and child care practice became increasingly defensive.
 In the early 1980s, pressure for 'parental rights' increased.
 The 1989 Act, while rejecting this view, limited the circumstances under which children could be taken into care, and the numbers of children admitted to care has fallen substantially.
 There has been from the 1970s to the present, a long series of inquiries into failures of support leading to the deaths of children who were in principle in care or being supervised.
 The fundamental problem is that children are the responsibility of their parents, and in most cases social work and other agencies, working on imperfect information, can only offer monitoring and guidance.

 The Griffiths reforms failed to deliver.
 This is often blamed on a lack of resources, but it has more to do with the design of care management.
 Care management in practice is unlikely to be devolved close to the practitioner level; there are not multiple purchasers, but one main purchaser - generally the Social Services Department, Adult Services, Social Work or equivalent; there are often few choices in practice, and clients are not the ones who get to make them; and there is much more emphasis on co-ordination than on choice and the market.
-The personalisation of budgets is a restatement of the Griffiths principles, but it suffers from most of the same limitations.
 The systems which have been put in place have more in common with the planning of the 70s than with market ideology, and in practice emphasis on co-ordinated activity with other services has increased rather than diminished.

 There are significant differences in the system of criminal justice in England and Wales, Scotland and Northern Ireland.
 Scotland has its own legal system.